Marina3927/Typora/physics.md

 2. It has magnitude of either $v^2/R$ or $ω^2R$.
 3. It is directed radially inward.

+Zero acceleration <--> net force = 0

+In the absence of gravity, the tension in a stationary rope may be taken to be constant.

+magnitude has no sign.

 ### hw1

 The significant number of 1000 is 1.